Top 10 most frequently asked questions about merchant processing services

-Whether you’re looking to set up afor the first time, or are exploring your options for finding a new processor, there’s a lot to consider.
-We've complied the answers to 10 of the most frequently asked questions about services.
+Whether you’re looking to set up a merchant account for the first time or are exploring your options for finding a new processor, there’s a lot to consider.
+We've complied the answers to 10 of the most frequently asked questions about merchant processing services.
 You'll be more informed and know what to ask payment processors you are considering for your business.

-- Industry experience.
-Do they have a proven track record in the payments processing industry?
-Check out reviews on the company from neutral third-party sources as well as current customers.
+- Industry experience – Does the company have a proven record in the payments processing industry?
+Check out reviews of the company from neutral third-party sources and current customers.

-- Tailored to your industry.
-Every business has different needs depending on their industry.
-It’s critical to choose a payments provider with experience in your line of business so they can advise you on payment solutions that are the best fit and can help you grow.
+- Tailored to your industry – Every business has different needs depending on its industry.
+It’s critical to choose a payments provider with experience in your line of business so it can advise you on payment solutions that are the best fit and can help you grow.

-- Customer support.
-You may need support and training when you’re getting up and running, when systems change, and at any other point you need help.
-Look for a processor that offers live 24/7 customer support to help keep your business running at all times.
+- Customer support – You may need support and training when you’re getting up and running, when systems change and at any other point you need help.
+Look for a processor that offers 24/7 customer support to help keep your business running at all times.

 Most types of merchant businesses can qualify for a merchant account.
 The application process may vary depending on your business type and the associated risk that has been assigned by the credit card networks.

-The cost of accepting credit cards varies widely.
-When you sign the contract with your payment processor, make sure you pay attention to how and what fees will be assessed.
+The cost of accepting card payments varies widely.
+When you sign the contract with your payment processor, make sure you pay attention to what fees will be assessed and how.
 You’ll likely be responsible for interchange fees assessed by the card networks, various processing fees, and other additional fees depending on the services offered.
 Make sure you understand the fees you’ll be assessed before you sign your contract.
 And ask questions.
-You may be able to negotiable a lower rate.
+You may be able to negotiate a lower rate.

-There are lots of options in.
+There are lots of options in POS terminals.
 The type of terminal you select depends mainly upon the payments options you want to accept, as well as where and how you need to accept those payments.
 If you’ll only be accepting payments from a physical location, a countertop model may be the best option.
 If you accept payments offsite, such as trade shows, festivals or farmers’ markets, a mobile POS system may be the way to go.
-For phone payments, you may want to discuss a virtual terminal.

-Knowing that youris there to support you 24/7 is critical to the success of your business.
+Knowing that your payments processor is there to support you 24/7 is critical to the success of your business.
 For example, if your POS system or network goes down during a peak business time, you can’t afford to miss out on those sales.
 Make sure you understand how much support a processor provides before you sign your processing contract.